 This award from Plymouth’s favourite daily newspaper seeks to recognise the best Plymouth businesses each year.

-Ryearch has been shortlisted for the Built Environment & Infrastructure category, in recognition for the major contribution Ryearch has made to the city’s development.
+Ryearch won the Built Environment & Infrastructure category, in recognition for the major contribution we have made to the city’s development since 1990.
+More information can be found here.

 Building Excellence Awards